United States military and prostitution in South Korea: Post-military government rule

 Since 2014, USFK has banned all American military service members from visiting any establishments that allow patrons to buy drinks (or juice) for the hostesses for the purposes of their companionship.
-Hostess bars, juicy bars and anywhere that the company of women can be purchased are off-limits to American military.
-Since US military service members were a large source of the hostess bars clientele, this effectively closed all hostessing themed establishments nearby all US military bases in Korea.
+Hostess bars, juicy bars and anywhere that the company of women can be purchased are off-limits to the American military.
+Since US military service members were a large source of the hostess bars' clientele, this effectively closed all hostessing themed establishments nearby to all US military bases in Korea.

-Trafficking In Persons (TIP) ranking
+Trafficking in persons (TIP) ranking

 As of 2022. the U.S. State Department Trafficking in Persons Report evaluates each country's progress in anti-trafficking and places each country in a tiered ranking based on their governments' efforts to comply with the minimum standards for the elimination of trafficking as prescribed by the Victims of Trafficking and Violence Protection Act of 2000 (TVPA):